CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.2.1 WLAN operation.md

 * The transmission capacity may be insufficient.
 As a result, bandwidth-intensive applications can not be used with the required quality of service.
 ### 2 3 Missing or inadequate regulations for WLAN use

 In the case of a WLAN infrastructure that is not centrally administered, the access points in the default setting are usually preconfigured with no or only insufficient security mechanisms.
-For example, if an employee includes an unapproved or unsecured access point on an internal network of the institution due to a lack of regulations, he or she undermines virtually all security measures taken in the LAN, such as: For example, the security gateway (firewall) protects against unauthorized external access.
+For example, if an employee includes an unapproved or unsecured access point to an internal network of the institution due to a lack of regulations, he or she undermines virtually all security measures taken in the LAN, such as security.
+For example, the security gateway (firewall) protects against unauthorized external access.

 ### 2 4 Unsuitable selection of authentication methods